Sleepw4lker/TameMyCerts/user-guide/yubikey-piv-attestation.md

 > This is only an example.
 Refer to the vendor's documentation (<https://developers.yubico.com/yubico-piv-tool/>) for more information on how to use the tool.

 Certificate requests can be created in various ways.
-Here is an example using the Yubikey PIV Tool.
+Here is an example using the YubiKey PIV Tool.

 First, a key pair has to be created.
 This will save the public key into a file named `pubkey.key`.